amcrae/AGTestAPI/README.md

 --------------------------
 Due to time and experience constraints, the utopian design could not have been achieved.
 Instead, here is a minimalist design which lacks scalability and data persistence.

-- One project containing both the /tasks implementation as JAX-RS & Spring Boot.
+- One project containing both the /tasks and /todo implementation as JAX-RS & Spring Boot.
-- One generated Docker Image of Java 8 + API JAR for running all services plus an in-memory non-persistent HSQLDB database.
+- One generated Docker Image of Java 8 + API JAR for running both services plus an in-memory non-persistent HSQLDB database.
 - One container running this docker image.
 - Single-node cluster running that container.

-* The /todo/ service has not been implemented yet.

 How To Build
 ---------------